 Eat foods that are as close to their natural state as possible to support your gut health.

-While almost all foods have had some kind of processing, it is best to eat foods that are minimally processed.
-These foods retain their nutritional value and do not usually have added sugar, salt, unhealthy fats or additives such as emulsifiers and artificial sweeteners, all of which may impact your gut health.
+While almost all foods have had some kind of , it is best to eat foods that are minimally processed.
+These foods retain their nutritional value and do not usually have added , , unhealthy or such as emulsifiers and artificial sweeteners, all of which may impact your gut health.

-Unprocessed foods include fruits, vegetables, wholegrains, unflavoured dairy, eggs, seafood, poultry and lean red meat.
+Unprocessed foods include fruits, vegetables, wholegrains, unflavoured , eggs, seafood, .
 Ultra-processed foods include deli meats such as ham and salami, many breakfast cereals, ready-made meals, sweet desserts and many packaged snacks such as chips.